KazuCocoa/clone-WebDriverAgent-wiki/How-To-Achieve-The-Best-Lookup-Performance.md

 By.xpath('//*[@*="1"]/parent::*') -> By.xpath('//XCUIElementTypeButton[@name="1"]/parent::XCUIElementTypeCell')
 ```

-Generic matchers like asterisk `*` in combination with `findElements` call may require to scan though all UI element attributes, which is quite ineffective from performance perspective.
+Generic matchers like asterisk `*` in combination with `findElements` call may require to scan all the attributes of each UI element, which is quite ineffective from performance perspective.